ursulagraber/ursu-playground/workshops/_posts/2021-12-20-en-TanzImproWorkshop.md

 Building on this, we study improv factors such as time, space and music.
 We also learn what to do when we are not inspired.  **Motto: DELIGHTFUL DETAILS**

 ## step 5: find your own flow and magic
-In level 5 we combine everything we have learned and train to find magic and flow with the help of specific exercises. **Motto: MAGIC AND FLOW**
+In level 5 we combine everything we have learned into a big whole.
+We train to find magic and flow with the help of specific exercises. **Motto: MAGIC AND FLOW**

 <br>